asm-ide/ASM/README.md

 # ASM
 **Android Studio Mobile - A mobile IDE**

-**CURRENTLY HAVE BUG AND DEVELOPING**
+**THIS REPOSITORY IS NO LONGER MAINTAINED.**
+* We will only maintain the Plugin API. (interface/, util/)

 The ASM Team makes the android studio in the mobile device.
 To contribute, see [contributing guides](CONTRIBUTING.md).

 ## Features
-For more details, see each README.me files in each folder(like main/app)
+For more details, see each README.md files in each folder(like main/app)

 ### App UI
 * material design